 Play to Your Strengths

 Not all MBA candidates live in spreadsheets.
-Right now, you are surrounded by colleagues who are remarkably similar to you in terms of their analytical and quantitative prowess; your facility with numbers can be a real differentiator.
+Right now, you are surrounded by colleagues who are remarkably similar to you in terms of their analytical and quantitative prowess.
+Therefore, your facility with numbers can be a real differentiator.
 You will have MBA classmates who will be fighting to have you on their teams.
 You will be a workhorse and do whatever it takes to get the job done.

 Highlight Teamwork Skills

 Audits aren’t done alone.
 Share how you have worked with others to accomplish goals.
 What role do you play on a team?
-Perhaps you are the one who dreams up silly games to play late night during crunch time to keep spirits up.
+Perhaps you are the one who dreams up silly games to play late at night during crunch time to keep spirits up.
 Alternatively, have you sat with a struggling junior to patiently re-explain the task they can’t seem to perform?

 Identify Areas for Development